ruggeri/tech-notes/math/lagrange.md

     (1/[2 \lambda], 1/[2 \lambda]) = (x, y)

 Now I ask: why may I assume that `\lambda != 0`.
-Because if `\lambda = 0`, that means I wouldn't polute even if you didn't charge me.
+Because if `\lambda = 0`, that means I wouldn't pollute even if you didn't charge me.
 So in that case an optimum for `\lambda = 0` would be an optimum for any `\lambda != 0`.